bursae/bursae.github.io/posts/bergen.md

 ### Mountains & Cliffs
 ![Map showing mountains and cliffs](../images/mountains.png)

-The Ramapo Mountains rise in the northwest, while the Palisades form sheer basalt cliffs along the Hudson River, offering dramatic views into Manhattan.
+The Ramapo Mountains rise in the northwest, while the Palisades form sheer basalt cliffs along the Hudson River, offering  views into Manhattan.

 ---